-The Harborisde Half Marathon & 5k kicks off with packet pickup at 7:00 a.m. on Sunday, November 11th in Newburyport, MA.
-Both the half and 5k start at 9 a.m. and the party goes until 1p.m.!
+The Harborisde Half Marathon & 5k kicks off with packet pickup at 7:00 a.m. on Sunday, November 10th in Newburyport, MA.
+Both the half and 5k start at 9 a.m. and the party is inside Michael’s Harborside or on the deck.
 Click a section below for more details.

 The Half Marathon

-The Harborside Half marathon course offers runners a beautiful lollipop loop course with scenic views of rural fields, salt marshes, and nature preserves!
+The Harborside Half marathon course offers runners a beautiful lollipop loop course with scenic views of rural fields, a reservoir, and nature preserves!
 The race starts at an industrial park in Newburyport (40 Parker Street) with the first mile on flat, wide, and easy roads through the park before heading out onto some of the prettiest roads in the area.

 Miles 9 to 12 will repeat Miles 1 to 3 and then you’ll venture down the Clipper City Rail Trail, a 1.3-mile paved running path through lush forests, all the way back to the finish at Michael’s Harborside, where you’ll be rewarded with spectacular views of the mighty Merrimack River and an awesome after-party (details below)!